sakhezech/combustache/README.md

 [![CI](https://github.com/sakhezech/combustache/actions/workflows/ci.yaml/badge.svg)](https://github.com/sakhezech/combustache/actions/workflows/ci.yaml)

-Mustache v1.4 implementation with lambdas.
+Cached Mustache v1.4 implementation with lambdas.

 Usable both in code and as CLI.
 To render a mustache template use `combustache.render`.
-Processed templates are cached; to clear cache use `combustache.cache_clear`.
+To clear cache use `combustache.cache_clear`.
-To load partials from a directory use `combustache.load_partials`.
+To load templates/partials from a directory use `combustache.load_templates`.
+To work with template objects directly use `combustache.Template`.

 ## Installation